oarepo/oarepo-model-builder/docs/extension-packaging.md

 To keep the builder and runtime part in the same package you would like to split the dependencies such that only runtime dependencies are installed in the "runtime" usage and no dependencies are installed in the "builder" case.

-To do so, mark your runtime dependencies as optional with the "extra" group named "runtime":
+To do so, mark your runtime dependencies as optional with the "extra" group named "runtime" and add an optional builder extra:

 ```toml
 [tool.poetry]